peteroupc/classic-wallpaper/uielements.md

 Traditionally, to draw buttons, default buttons, and toolbar buttons:

 - For the pressed button style, the button's text and icons are shifted one pixel to the right and one pixel down, compared to the unpressed style.
-- The mixed value style tends to be drawn as the unpressed variant, except the button's text and icons have a _monochrome appearance_ and its inner background has a _mixed value appearance_.
+- The mixed value style tends to be drawn as the unpressed variant, except the button's text and icons have a _monochrome appearance_ and its inner background has a _mixed appearance_.
 - The unavailable style tends to be drawn as the unpressed variant, except the button's text and icons have an _unavailable appearance_.
 - For the option-set style, the button tends to be drawn as the normal pressed variant, except:
-    - For the unpressed style, its inner background has a _mixed value appearance_. [^2]
+    - For the unpressed style, its inner background has a _mixed appearance_. [^2]
     - For the unavailable style, its text and icons have an _unavailable appearance_.

-Traditionally, the three dimensional effects of buttons, icons, and other user interface elements are based on a light source shining from the upper left. [^3]
+Traditionally, the three dimensional effects of buttons, icons, and other user-interface elements are based on a light source shining from the upper left. [^3]

 ## Icons and Cursors

-An icon (a small graphic representing a computer program) should be present in a set of variations in color and dimensions:
+An icon (a small graphic representing a computer program) should come in a set of variations in color and dimensions:

 - The same icon should be drawn in up to 2, up to 8, up to 16, and up to 256 unique colors, and optionally with 8 bits per color component (also known as 8 bits per color channel or _8 bpc_).
 A traditional color choice for 16-color icons is the VGA palette; for 8-color icons, an 8-color palette where each color component is 0 or 255 [^1].
 - The same icon should be drawn in the pixel dimensions 16 &times; 16, 24 &times; 24, 32 &times; 32, 48 &times; 48, and 64 &times; 64, and may be drawn in other dimensions to account for [logical display resolution](#logical-display-resolutions). [^5]
 - All icons can include transparent pixels, but should have no translucent (semitransparent) pixels except for 8-bpc icons.
-- Although the 256- and 16-color icons should be specially drawn if feasible, it is allowed to derive such icons from 8-bpc and 256-color icons, respectively, through an automated method.
+- Although the 256- and 16-color icons should be specially drawn if feasible, it is allowed to derive those icons from 8-bpc and 256-color icons, respectively, through an automated method.

-Of these variations, 32 &times; 32 icons with the VGA palette are traditionally most common.
+Traditionally, 32 &times; 32 icons with the VGA palette are the most common variation.

 Cursors (mouse pointer graphics) can follow the guidelines given earlier as well, but most cursors are traditionally drawn:

-- In a single pixel dimension, generally 32 &times; 32, except to account for [logical display resolution](#logical-display-resolutions).
+- In a single width and height, generally 32 &times; 32 pixels, except to account for [logical display resolution](#logical-display-resolutions).
 - In black and white or in grayscale (with colors limited to white, black, and other gray tones), in either case with optional transparency.
 In the black-and-white case, each shape of the cursor is generally either white with a 1-pixel black outline or vice versa, to make the cursor easy to see over any background.

 > **Note:** Icon formats for OS/2 and Windows allow for icons and cursors with _inverted pixels_ (where some existing pixels have their colors inverted), in addition to transparent and translucent (semitransparent) pixels.
 Describing these icon formats here is beyond the scope of this page, but see the [`imageformat` module documentation](./imageformat.html).

 ## Animations

-Although Windows 95 and later versions have an _animation control_ for displaying simple 8-bit-per pixel video files without sound, this control appears to be rarely in use.
-More usually, in traditional desktop applications, animations are implemented manually, with the frames of the animation either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not present in the animation's frames).
+Although Windows 95 and later versions have an _animation control_ for displaying simple 8-bit-per pixel video files without sound, this control appears to be rarely used.
+More usually, traditional desktop applications don't store an  animation as a video file; rather, its frames are either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not present in the animation's frames).
 The source code file _desktopwallpaper.py_ has a method, named `writeavi`, to write video files.

 ## Drawing Style

-The following points are observed in general in user interface graphics, including icons, cursors, and illustrations, from about 1995 to about 2003, when they are drawn using a limited color palette:
+In general, when user-interface graphics, including icons, cursors, and illustrations, from about 1995 to about 2003 are drawn using a limited color palette, the following is observed:

 - Curves and straight line segments are drawn unsmoothed and one pixel thick.
 - Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
 This can be achieved by drawing the line segment in equally sized steps.
-- The three-dimensional (3-D) appearance of graphics (including buttons, window borders, and real-world objects) is based on a light source shining from the upper left.[^3]  Thus, for example, graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^4]
+- The three-dimensional (3-D) appearance of buttons and other objects in graphics is based on a light source shining from the upper left.[^3]  Thus, for example, graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^4]
-    - If it is desired to give a real-world object a 3-D look with a limited number of colors, that object is generally drawn in an _isometric_ view (rather than straight on).
+    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).
-- Real-world objects depicted in icons and other graphics tend to have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look.
+- Real-world objects depicted in user-interface graphics tend to have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look.
-- In general, in icons, cursors, and digital illustrations limited to the 16-color VGA palette[^1]:
+- For graphics limited to the 16-color VGA palette[^1]:
     - Areas are filled with either a solid color in the palette or an alternating checkerboard pattern of two colors (to simulate a color outside the palette).
     - Color gradient fills (smooth transitions from one color to another) and simulations of color gradients are avoided.
 - For graphics in a 256-color palette, gradient fills are present but subtle.
 - Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) tend to appear the same as the original icon but with finer but nonessential detail.

-After about 2003, icons, cursors, and illustrations for user interfaces tend to be 8-bpc images and are less interesting to discuss here, as 16- and 256-color versions tend to be derived from those images through _dithering_[^6] or similar techniques.
+After about 2003, user-interface graphics tend to be 8-bpc images and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^6] or similar techniques.

 ## Flexible User Interface Graphics

 For a high degree of flexibility, new graphical user interface systems should allow for the following:

-- Designing icons, cursors, and other user interface elements in the form of vector graphics.
+- Designing icons, cursors, and other user-interface elements in the form of vector graphics.
 - Having certain outlines of shapes in vector graphics be filled with user-specified system colors, or _system colors_ for short (such as a button face color or button highlight color).
-- Designing user interface elements as grayscale images, where the system replaces each gray tone in the image with the corresponding color in a color gradient involving one or more system colors.
+- Designing user-interface elements as grayscale images, where the system replaces each gray tone in the image with the corresponding color in a color gradient involving one or more system colors.
 - Drawing the same icon, cursor, or graphic&mdash;
     - in multiple sizes, each with a different level of detail (where the system is expected to use a shrinking of the smallest available graphic that's larger than the requested size, if the requested size is not available), even in the case of [vector graphics](https://www.haiku-os.org/docs/userguide/en/applications/icon-o-matic.html), for example, in order to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm), and
     - with a different maximum number of unique colors (such as 2, 8, 16, 256, or 2^24 colors).